 Our main priority is for children to excel and make as much progress in the core areas of the curriculum as possible.
 We base much of our planning on basic skills, giving children the opportunity to progress from a solid base.
 We teach the new National Curriculum for all elements of Maths and English.

 We have taken the National Curriculum and developed key skills and knowledge from this into a series of subject specific themes.
 Each subject theme will include hands on activities, memorable moments and will have a great focus on subject specific knowledge and skills.
 Each subject theme has a knowledge organiser for parents relating to the key knowledge and information being taught.
-These can be found on the class pages and will be added to over the year.

 At Ridgeway, we understand the importance of developing the whole child and have created our Farm Schools Curriculum, based on strengthening four important areas: teamwork; resilience and self-regulation; emotional expression; and choice and independence.
 These skills are taught through a spiral curriculum that all children are engaged with every year on our two farm sites, here at Ridgeway and at Jarrow Hall.
 This unique offer is key in helping us meet the personal, social and emotional needs of our children.